*** UPDATED June 12, 2021 with Stock Returns as of Friday, June 11, 2021 ***

 OK, so here is the most important part about this Motley Fool Rule Breakers Review.
 How does it compare to the Motley Fool's Stock Advisor service?
 The overall platform is quite similar for both services.
 However, there is a couple of crucial differences that depends on the Investor’s preferences

 The overall percentage returns of the Rule Breakers picks is higher than the Stock Advisors picks for the last 5 years.
-But while Rule Breakers did pick some stocks that are up 1100% and 500%, then also pick bigger losers.
-This caused the variance of each of the stock picks to be higher, which most investors don't want.
+But while Rule Breakers did pick a stock that is up 5000% and 65 of those 120 actually doubled, they also picked bigger losers.
+This caused the variance of the Rule Breakers stock picks to be higher, which most investors don't want.
 The risk with Rule Breakers is that if you aren't disciplined, don't have the cash, and don't buy every stock when the they recommend it, you might miss out on a few of their best picks.
 Missing out on just 4 stocks over the 4 years could have brought the performance back in line with Stock Advisors' return.

 The Stock Advisor service is more focused on well-known stocks and is more oriented for investors who prefers lower volatility.
 On the other hand, the Rule Breakers service has much more volatility and is focused on companies with high growth potential.